Yawen17/NYC_uber/README.md

 ## Website Visualization
 Here is our [website] ().

-We also made experiment on Tableau to show initial results before buiding our structure.
+We also did experiments in Tableau to testify our hypotheis and demostrated initial results before buiding our Django structure.
 The Tableau dashboard is embedded in our website.

 ## Conclusion
+New Yorkers are more likely to take Uber in midtown an downtown Manhattan even within walking distance from the subway station (mostly below 300m).
+The higher the density of passengers in town, the shorter the distances are.